Budget Home Decor Ideas for 2026: High Style, Minimum Spend

 Focus on Negative Space and Texture.
 Clear out the clutter (negative space makes a room feel larger) and add one high-texture element, like a bouclé throw pillow or a DIY textured vase.

-What are the home decor color trends for 2026?
+What are the budget home decor color trends for 2026?

 We are seeing a move toward Cremèle Neutrals (creamy, warm whites) and Restorative Darks.
 Earthy tones like clay, terracotta, and soft sage are also highly popular for creating a calming atmosphere.